June 10, 2009

 Feng Shui cleverly enabled a building to attract my appreciative attention and bring me alive.

-What if I were to start just appreciating, regardless of design or intent on the part of a thrid party?
+What if I were to start just appreciating, regardless of design or intent on the part of a third party?
 This thrill would be available to me whenever and how much ever I want and I could feel like a master of possibility.

 Which leads me to my final question - What is stopping me from wanting that the whole time?